Caretta Off Road caravan test

 - kitchen.

-- blinds were installed in the windows, which will shade the interior more,
+- blinds were installed in the windows to provide more shade to the interior,

 - door locks were of better quality,

-- in the kitchen there is a 12 V output,
+- there is a 12 V output in the kitchen,

-- bicycles could be mounted on the drawbar or on the roof.
+- bikes could be mounted on the drawbar or roof.

 The main driver, founder and the brain of CampRest.
 He is the one who runs the whole mechanism, implements new ideas faster than he is able to invent them.
 He used to be a professional driver and have run his own freight forward company - as you can see, he has always been drawn to sleep in the car;) He likes to drive large motorhomes and encourages you to get a C driving license and buy motorhomes over 3.5 tons.